gramener/gramex/gramex/apps/guide/tips/fixing-python-build-errors.md

 You can use [autopep8](https://pypi.python.org/pypi/autopep8) to fix the most common Python build errors quickly.
 This is documented on the [wiki](https://learn.gramener.com/wiki/dev.html#fixing-build-errors).

-The steps are simple: Install autopep8 and run it on your Python file.
+The steps are simple: install autopep8 and run it on your Python file.

+    :::bash
     pip install autopep8
     autopep8 -iv --max-line-length 99 *.py

 It doesn't fix all errors.
 But when checking the most common errors in the last 4 months, I find that 50-90% of the errors are auto-fixed.